dlodola/public/docs/_posts/2021-07-23-1-MonteCarlo-Resource-Assessments-part1.md

----
-layout: post
-draft: false
-title:  "Monte Carlo resource assessments in Python"
+# Monte Carlo resource assessments in Python
-tags: python montecarlo
-image: roulette.png
-notebook: 1-MonteCarlo-Resource-Assessments-part1
----

-## Introduction

 We explore in this article how to easily generate your own Monte Carlo simulations in Python using a resource assessment as an example.
 The methodologies detailed here can however be adapted to any problem where a Monte Carlo simulation is desired.<!--more-->
 There are many advantages to using Python for this:
-- It's totally free - no need for any extensions to Excel (or for Excel for that matter...);
+- It's totally free &mdash; no need for any extensions to Excel (or for Excel for that matter...);
-- It's not a black box - you know what is happening under the hood;
+- It's not a black box &mdash; you know what is happening under the hood;
-- It's fully customizable - you can finally tailor the solution to your problem, including the outputs;
+- It's fully customizable &mdash; you can finally tailor the solution to your problem, including the outputs;
-- It is easy to export your results to a wide variety of destinations, including raster and vector images, Excel spreadsheets, or even LaTeX documents.
+- It is easy to export your results to a wide variety of destinations, including raster and vector images, Excel spreadsheets, or even \\(\LaTeX\\) documents.

-Though some familiarity with Python is desirable, advanced knowledge of the language isn't needed and the code provided below should relatively easy to adapt to your own needs.
+Though some familiarity with Python is desirable, advanced knowledge of the language isn't needed and the code provided below should be relatively easy to adapt to your own needs.
 We will mostly be using [SciPy's](https://www.scipy.org) [*statistical submodule*](https://docs.scipy.org/doc/scipy/reference/stats.html) for calculations, [Pandas](https://pandas.pydata.org) for generating and summarizing results, and a combination of [Matplotlib](https://matplotlib.org)/[seaborn](https://seaborn.pydata.org) for plotting.
+Using seaborn for plotting automatically handles a lot of the plot formatting.

 First, we will see how we can generate random variates from a known distribution.
-We will then apply this knowledge and generate random variates for all the input parameters for a resource calculation before calculating the corresponding resource distribution and creating some reporting elements.
-Finally we will discuss potential next steps to take things a little further.
+We will then apply this knowledge and generate random variates for all the input parameters for a resource calculation, before calculating the corresponding resource distribution and creating some reporting elements.
+Finally, we will discuss potential next steps to take things a little further.

 ## Generating random variates from a distribution with SciPy

 Let's generate \\(n\\) random variates for a normal distribution with a mean of 3 and a standard deviation of 2.
-For this, we can use SciPy's [*norm*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html) continuous distribution class to instantiate a normal distribution object with the desired paramaters: `distribution = norm(loc=3, scale=2)`.
+For this, we can use SciPy's [*norm*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html) continuous distribution class to instantiate a normal distribution object with the desired paramaters<!--: `distribution = norm(loc=3, scale=2)`-->.
 We can then use its [*rvs( )*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_continuous.rvs.html) method to generate \\(n\\) random variates.

 ### Import necessary libraries